yukikitayama/docker/network.md

 ## User-defined bridge network

-Best when you need multiple containers to communicate on the same Docker host.
+- Best when you need multiple containers to communicate on the same Docker host.
+- Provide automatic DNS resolution between containers
+- Provide better isolation
+- Containers can be attached and detached on the fly
+- Provide a scoped network in which only containers attached to that network are able to communicate
+- Can use **automatic service discover** which allows containers not only to communicate by IP address, but also to resolve a container name to an IP address.

 ## Macvlan network

 Best when you are migrating from a VM setup or need your containers to look like physical hosts on your network, each with a unique MAC address.

+The modes that can create Macvlan networks
+- Bridge mode - Traffic goes through physical device on the host
+- 802.1q trunk bridge mode - Can control routing and filtering at a more granular level.

 ## Network scope